infwonder/gdm-background/README.md

 your system is set to a custom gdm3 theme.
 You will have to reset to the default configuration of gdm3 before using this tool.

-If you feel confortable compiling linux programs from source code, you may proceed to next section which tells you about the required packages necessary to build the program.
+If you feel comfortable compiling linux programs from source code, you may proceed to next section which tells you about the required packages necessary to build the program.
 And remember, I will not be responsible for any damage that may be caused by the use of this software.
 So, use it at your own risk.

+Unfortunately, you still can't load image files with spaces in its name since I trying to figure out how to work with them in gdk pixbuf.
+If you are able to help, please, feel free to provide in the issues section.

 ## Dependencies
 You will need the following packages installed in order to compile gdm-background: